 - Hormone therapy – Estrogen hormone replacement therapy (especially in large doses or long-term use) can increase a person’s chance of developing ovarian cancer.

 - Menstruation onset and menopause – Ovarian cancer risk is increased in women who began menstruating at an early age and/or started menopause at a later-than-average age.

 At Moffitt Cancer Center, we are strongly committed to conducting groundbreaking research and promising clinical trials dedicated to the prevention, diagnosis and treatment of ovarian cancer and other types of cancer.
-This focus ensures that we remain firmly positioned at the forefront of cancer care.
+This focus ensures that we remain firmly positioned at the forefront of cancer treatment.
 In recognition of our efforts, the National Cancer Institute has designated Moffitt as the only Comprehensive Cancer Center in Florida.
-We are proud to have earned this prestigious distinction as we work to improve survival rates and patient quality of life.
+Moffitt maintains this distinction as we work to improve survival rates and patient quality of life.

-To learn more from the cancer experts at Moffitt about what causes ovarian cancer, please call 1-888-663-3488 or schedule an appointment online.
+To learn more from the cancer experts at Moffitt about what causes ovarian cancer, please call 1-888-663-3488 or complete a new patient registration form online.
 Our physicians will be pleased to consult with you, even if you don’t have a referral.